Get Ready to Be Addicted: Slurp-Worthy Ramen Bowl Types You Have to TryKatachiware Japanese Style Tableware

 Dry Preparation of Ramen

 Though ramen is synonymous with a flavoured broth there are a few dry preparations of ramen as well.
-Three such styles are listed below:
+Three ramen bowl types listed below:

 - Tsukemen: This type is known as Dipping Ramen as in this style the cooked noodles come in a dry form and this is served with a thick soup.
 Every spoonful of the noodles has to be dipped into the soup before eating and hence, the name of Dipping ramen is given to this style.
 The flavour of the soup is decided by the preparation dished out by the ramen shop.
 The noodles in this style are lukewarm rather than piping hot as in the above styles and this makes eating them easier.